Investengine - Home

 The FCA has clarified that a firm is permitted to rely on a single venue or custodian to execute client orders.
 However, in order to demonstrate that best execution is being provided in this situation, firms must be able to show that its reliance on this single venue or custodian provides the best possible result for its clients on a consistent basis, and that the results are at least as good as could be obtained from relying on other entities.

-If we find that clients are not consistently obtaining the best possible result, we will make the necessary changes to ensure that we achieve Best Execution for our clients.
+If we find that clients are not consistently obtaining the best possible result, we will make the necessary changes to ensure that we achieve best execution for our clients.

 Cut Off Times